- Announcement Number:

 •Submit a legible copy of DD-1300; AND

-•Submit any other supporting documentation (official statements, document of service, court decree, etc.).
+•Submit any other supporting documentation (official statements, a document of service, court decree, etc.).

 ***Qualifying applicants with preferences are considered in the order listed above.
 Then all other qualifying applicants are considered.